 Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

-Often referred to as the last frontier, Alaska is an outdoor lover’s dream with sky high mountains, lush wilderness, glaciers, wildlife galore and a unique way of life that is not often found anywhere in the lower 48.
-But because Alaska is so large, it’s sometimes hard to view a sizable amount in a short amount of time.
-That’s where cruises come in.
-With a recent surge in popularity, Alaskan cruises have now become the best way to see Alaska, whether on a budget or not.
+Often referred to as the last frontier, Alaska is an outdoor lover’s dream that’s dotted with sky high mountains, lush wilderness, glaciers, wildlife galore, and a unique way of life that celebrates self sufficiency.
+But because Alaska is so very large, it can sometimes be hard to view a sizable amount of it in a short amount of time.
+That’s where cruises come in and save the day.

-Each cruise line, much like hotels and resorts, tends to fit into a certain price category and thus have a different overall cruise atmosphere and personality.
-There are 7 main cruise companies (including a luxury ship) that venture from Seattle up and around the Alaskan coast.
-The information below should help you narrow down your choices to only one or two of the cruise lines available.
+Each cruise line that visits Alaska, much like hotels and resorts around the world, tends to fit into a particular price category and because of that, have a different overall cruise atmosphere and personality to offer for your vacation.
+There are 7 main cruise companies (including a very nice luxury ship) that venture out of Seattle and up and around the Alaskan coast.
+The information that’s listed below should help you narrow down your choices to only one or two of the cruise lines available.

 Each cruise line tends to attract a different crowd

-When reading each cruise line summary, you’ll find that they each differ from the next, thus attracting a different crowd of passengers.
-Due to this, it’s best to select a cruise line that caters to your individual preferences.
-Generally, and very unsurprisingly, cruise lines ranging on the cheaper side tend to attract families and the younger crowd.
+When reading each cruise line summary down below, you’ll find out very quickly that they each differ from each other, which helps each to attract a different crowd of passengers.
+Because of this, you’ll want to be picky and select a cruise line that caters to your individual preferences.
+Generally speaking, cruise lines ranging on the cheaper side attract families and the younger crowd.

-Then there are other cruise lines that are geared more for couples and/or older individuals who enjoy more of a formal or traditional style of cruise.
-Each of the cruises listed below is provided with a description, which should help to narrow your choices down rather quickly.
+Then there are other cruise lines that are suited more for couples and/or older individuals who enjoy more of a formal or traditional style of cruise.
+Each of the cruises listed below is provided with a description, which should help to narrow your choices down.

 How we compared the cruise lines

-The below list details the best available rates for 7-night cruises in June 2022, which is arguably one of the best months to visit Alaska due to day length and pleasant daily weather.
-You’ll find the below rates listed from the cheapest cruise line to the most expensive, departing from Seattle, Washington.
-Though the same cruise lines operate from several other cities, most commonly, travelers will depart from Seattle, which is home to a large international airport.
+The below list details the best available rates for 7-night cruises in June 2023, which is one of the best months to visit Alaska because of day length and pleasant daily weather.
+When reading below, you’ll find the below rates are listed from the cheapest cruise line to the most expensive, departing from Seattle, Washington.
+Though the same cruise lines operate from several other cities, more often than not, travelers will depart from Seattle, which is home to a very big international airport.

-With that said, we also took the time to research two other popular departure cities- Vancouver, Canada and Seward, Alaska.
-Coming in as the next two popular departure points, these two cities are great for those who wish to stay a few days exploring before venturing out on your cruise.
+With that said, we decided to also research two other popular departure cities- Vancouver, Canada and Seward, Alaska.
+Coming in as the next two popular departure points for cruises in Alaska, these two cities are great for those who wish to stay a few days exploring before venturing out on your cruise.
 It must be noted that not all of the below cruise lines have these two departure cities, some only leave from Seattle.

-Keep in mind that these particular departure cities (Vancouver and Seward) are not ranked cheapest to most expensive and instead are used as a price comparison to Seattle.
+You’ll also want to keep in mind that these particular departure cities (Vancouver and Seward) are not ranked cheapest to most expensive and instead are simply used as a price comparison to Seattle.
 Due to the difference in airline fares to the three cities, we felt it would be helpful to include them all.
-With the listings of all three departure cities, you should be able to make a more informed decision on which city to begin your cruise from based on both cruise price and airfare to your starting point.
+With the listings of all three departure cities, you should be able to make a more informed decision on which city to start your cruise from based on both cruise price and airfare to your starting point.

-When selecting your cruise, you may find that prices move around a bit, up or down, but generally they move together, keeping the ranking the same.
+When selecting your cruise, you may find that prices move around a bit, up or down, but generally they move together, which helps to keep the ranking the same.

 Alaskan cruise lines ranked by price